hazzard993/love-typescript-definitions/README.md

 tstl -p tsconfig.json
 ```

-See the [wiki](https://github.com/hazzard993/love-typescript-definitions/wiki) for information on getting started building a project.
+See the [wiki](https://github.com/hazzard993/love-typescript-definitions/wiki) for information on getting started building a project and [CHANGELOG.md](CHANGELOG.md) for recent changes.

 ## Other Definitions / Tools to Help